ElcoK/BigData_AED/week3/lecture.md

 5.  **Generative Adversarial Networks (GANs):** These are a type of ANN used for generating new data that resembles a given training set.
 GANs consist of two ANNs, a generator and a discriminator, that are trained simultaneously in a zero-sum game framework.

 These are some of the most widely used types of ANNs.
-However, there are many other specialized variants and hybrid models that have been developed for specific applications.
+However, there are many other specialized variants and hybrid models that have been developed (and many more that are currently under development) for specific applications.

 ### ANNs and Deep Learning

-Deep learning is a subfield of machine learning that focuses on using ANNs with many layers, known as deep neural networks.
+Deep learning is a subfield of machine learning that focuses on using ANNs with many layers, known as *deep neural networks*.
 The term "deep" refers to the number of layers in the network, which can range from dozens to hundreds or even thousands.
 Deep learning algorithms have been particularly successful in solving problems in computer vision, natural language processing, and speech recognition.

-In essence, deep learning is a type of machine learning that uses neural networks with many layers, and ANNs are a type of machine learning algorithm that can be used for deep learning.

 ## Model validation